 Residential Roof Cleaning - Clay and Concrete Tiles, Northampton (September 2025 - January 2026)

-In September 2025 - January 2026, we completed a series of residential roof cleaning jobs across Northampton, covering both clay tile and concrete tile properties.
-The photos on this page show the dramatic transformations delivered by our standard three-stage approach - manual moss scraping, soft washing, and DDAC biocide treatment.
+Between September 2025 and January 2026, we kept our schedule busy with several roof-cleaning jobs across Northampton, on both clay tile and concrete tile properties.
+If you want to be amazed by the transformation our three-stage approach delivers, take a look at the photos on this page.
+That’s all manual moss scraping, soft washing, and DDAC biocide treatment.

 - Date: September 2025 - January 2026

-- Roof types: Clay interlocking tiles, concrete interlocking tiles
+- The types of roof: Clay interlocking tiles, concrete interlocking tiles

-- Common contamination: Heavy moss growth between tile ridges, lichen colonies, black algae staining, organic debris in valleys
+- Common contamination we dealt with: Heavy moss growth between tile ridges, lichen colonies, black algae staining, and organic debris in valleys

-- Method: Manual moss scraping, soft washing, DDAC anti-algae biocide treatment
+- How did we address it: Manual moss scraping, soft washing, DDAC anti-algae biocide treatment

-- Typical duration: 1 to 2 days per property
+- How long did it take us: 1 to 2 days per property

-Northamptonshire roofs accumulate moss rapidly because of the county's wet climate, tree cover, and relatively low-pitch modern housing stock.
-Concrete interlocking tiles hold moisture in the textured surface, and the ridges between tiles become perfect moss beds within 5 to 10 years.
-Clay tiles are slightly more resistant but still develop lichen colonies, especially on north-facing slopes.
+The county’s wet climate, tree cover, and rather low-pitch modern housing stock explain why moss accumulates quickly on Northamptonshire roofs.
+Concrete interlocking tiles retain moisture in the textured surface, and within 5 to 10 years the ridges between tiles turn into perfect moss beds.
+Even though clay tiles are more resistant, they’re not invulnerable to lichen colonies - the situation can get pretty bad on north-facing slopes.

-The problem is not just cosmetic.
-Heavy moss holds water against the tile surface, accelerating freeze-thaw damage to concrete tiles, blocking gutter lines, and creating conditions for lichen roots to penetrate weathered surfaces.
-Left untreated, a 20-year-old roof can need replacement a decade earlier than a cleaned and maintained one.
+While aesthetics are the first thing you notice, the problem goes far beyond the surface.
+Heavy moss holds water against the tile surface, aggravating freeze-thaw damage to concrete tiles and clogging gutter lines.
+It also creates the perfect environment for lichen roots to penetrate weathered surfaces.
+Leave it all like that, and a 20-year-old roof will need replacing a decade earlier than one that had been cleaned and maintained by the book.

-- Stage 2 - Soft washing.
-Once the moss is cleared, the roof is treated with a low-pressure cleaning solution that breaks down remaining algae, lichen patches, and biofilm at root level.
-Soft washing is the method recommended for concrete and clay tiles - it cleans without damaging the tile surface, mortar bedding, or flashings.
+With the moss cleared out of the way, we treated the roof with a low-pressure cleaning solution.
+It broke down any remaining algae, lichen patches, and biofilm at the root level.
+On concrete and clay tiles, soft washing is key - it let us clean without damaging the tile surface, mortar bedding, or flashings.

-- Stage 3 - DDAC biocide treatment.
-A DDAC (Didecyldimethylammonium chloride) anti-algae biocide is applied across the entire roof surface.
-DDAC penetrates the tile pores and inhibits organic regrowth for 4 to 5 years.
-The treatment activates with rainfall and continues working over the following months.
+In the final stage, we applied the DDAC (Didecyldimethylammonium chloride) anti-algae biocide all over the roof surface.
+As it penetrates deep into the tile pores, DDAC prevents organic regrowth for 4 to 5 years.
+While it seems incredible to the inexperienced, the treatment actually activates with rainfall and continues to work over the following months.

 Need Your Roof Cleaned?